atnjqt/kubernetes-demo/flask-redis-demo/README.md

 - Clone this repo
 - Run `docker-compose up --build`

-- Navigate to `0.0.0.0:5001` in your browser for the flask app
+- Navigate to [http://0.0.0.0:5001](http://0.0.0.0:5001) in browser for the flask app
-- Navigate to `0.0.0.0:5001/test` in your browser for the redis app counter demo
+- Navigate to [http://0.0.0.0:5001/test](http://0.0.0.0:5001/test) in browser for the redis app counter demo.
+Refresh the page to demo the counter incrementing

 ## Running with Kubernetes (local, docker-desktop context)

-- Clone this repo
+- Confirm your kubectl context is set to docker-desktop

+    ```bash
+    kubectl config get-contexts
+    kubectl config use-context docker-desktop
+    ```

-- Make sure to docker build the images first, `docker build -t flask-app:latest`
+- Make sure to docker build the images first,

+    ```bash
+    cd services/server
+    docker build ./ -t flask-app:latest
+    ```

+- Apply your deployment & service manifests:

+    ```bash
+    cd ../..
+    kubectl apply -f app-deployment.yaml
-- Run `kubectl apply -f app-deployment.yaml`
+    kubectl apply -f app-service.yaml
+    ```

+- Check on cluster:
     - Check the pods are running with `kubectl get pods`
     - Check the deployments are running with `kubectl get deployments`
     - Check the status of the services with `kubectl get services`

-- When you are ready to test, run `kubectl port-forward service/server 5001:5001` to forward the port to your local machine
+- When you are ready to test, run to forward the port to your local machine

+    ```bash
+    kubectl port-forward service/server 5001:5001
+    ```

-- navigate to `0.0.0.0:5001` in your browser for the flask app, now running as a k8 cluster
+- navigate to [http://0.0.0.0:5001](http://0.0.0.0:5001) in your browser for the flask app, now running as a k8 cluster

-- navigate to `0.0.0.0:5001/test` in your browser for the redis app counter demo, now running as a k8 cluster!
+- navigate to [http://0.0.0.0:5001/test](http://0.0.0.0:5001/test) in your browser for the redis app counter demo, now running as a k8 cluster!
     - there is another flask endpoint, for [http://127.0.0.1:5001/name_receiver?name=etienne] ... set your name and watch the name list increment as you refresh the page with params passed in the url